**Alt text:** A woman in a gray sweater is smiling at her laptop while working at a wooden table with a cup and a notebook nearby.

 How to Break Into News Outlets: Practical Steps to Take

-If you’re ready to start contributing articles to major publications or news outlets, here’s a itinerary to help you break through:
+If you’re ready to start contributing articles to major publications or news outlets, here’s a roadmap to help you break through:

 1. Build a Portfolio of Writing